-European Regulation 261/2004 was established to protect the rights of air passengers, giving consumers the right to claim compensation for a delayed or cancelled flights.
+European Regulation 261/2004 was established to protect the rights of air passengers, giving consumers the right to compensation for delayed or cancelled flights.
 In this guide, we look into the rights of passengers when they are affected by strikes.

 The regulation outlines several instances, termed “extraordinary circumstances”, where airlines are not liable to pay out under EC261/2004.